Aetherea/aetherea.github.io/_posts/2023-03-27-thirdPost.md

 ### Hello Adventurers,

 the presentation of our demo was a real success.
-Today, we want to share with you information about how you can access our project as a music student, what you can expect, when working for our project and how much time we spent so far.
+Today, we want to share some information with you about how you can access our project as a music student, what you can expect when working for our project and how much time we spent so far.

 ### Teaser of our project